 Represented executive of large contracting firm in union embezzlement prosecution.

 - Defended CFO of large government contractor in DOJ, U.S. Department of Transportation, U.S. Department of Labor, and U.S. Postal Service criminal investigation.

-- Representing law firm in parallel SEC and DOJ municipal bond investigation.
+- Represented law firm in parallel SEC and DOJ municipal bond investigation.

-- Representing individual in DOJ FCPA investigation involving South American entities.
+- Represented individual in DOJ FCPA investigation involving South American entities.

-- Representing individual in joint DOJ and SEC FCPA investigation involving Mexican entity.
+- Represented individual in joint DOJ and SEC FCPA investigation involving Mexican entity.

 - Representing individual in U.S. Attorney's Office for the Eastern District of Virginia criminal investigation of government contractor for alleged violations of the Berry Amendment and Small Business Set Aside regulations.

 - Represented individual whose multi-million dollar painting was subject to seizure in DOJ asset forfeiture proceeding.

 - Represented Board members of charitable organizations in domestic and international DOJ and Office of Inspector General Investigations.

 - Routinely investigated and prosecuted cases at DOJ and SEC involving securities fraud, bribery and public corruption, accounting fraud, benchmark rate fixing, insider trading, bank fraud, procurement fraud, compliance with grant rules and regulations, the FCPA, and money laundering.